Technical Innovations for AI Policy

 Media & Attribution Policy

-At this event, we’re using Chatham House Rule to encourage honest, candid exchange — while selectively greenlighting certain talks for broader distribution to advance the conversation responsibly.
+At this event, we’re using Chatham House Rule for participants and a default off-the-record policy for press, to encourage honest, candid exchange — while selectively greenlighting certain talks for broader distribution to advance the conversation responsibly.
 Our policies are as follows:

-Confidentiality Default: The event is off-the-record and follows Chatham House Rule: participants may use the information received, but neither the identity nor the affiliation of the individuals providing the information or other participants may be revealed.
+Confidentiality (Participants) & Off-The-Record (Press) Defaults: The event follows Chatham House Rule: participants may use the information received, but neither the identity nor the affiliation of the individuals providing the information or other participants may be revealed.
+For press, this event is off-the-record, which includes all interactions at the venue as well as all communication taking place on event platforms.

 Exceptions:

-- Plenary Room: Speakers in this room may choose to make their remarks on-the-record, and for these remarks to be recorded and made available for public release.
+- Plenary Room: Speakers in this room may choose to make their remarks on the record, with recordings intended for public release.
 Whether a session is on- or off-the-record will be clearly indicated to attendees in the room.

 - Press Room: Conversations here are on-the-record by default, unless a participant explicitly requests otherwise.

-- Chatham House Rule may be waived if all participants in a conversation explicitly consent to being quoted or identified.
+- For participants, Chatham House Rule may be waived if all participants in a conversation explicitly consent to being quoted or identified.

 Additional Guidelines:

-- Attendee Privacy: Speakers are public by default; attendees are private by default.
+- Attendee Privacy: The identity of speakers is public by default; the identity of attendees is private by default.
 The attendee list may not be shared.
-Journalists may not report on who is in attendance (other than speakers) without explicit permission.
+Journalists may not report attendee identities (other than speakers) without explicit permission.

 - Conduct: All participants are expected to engage respectfully and uphold a professional standard of conduct throughout the event.